dennisppaul/klangwellen/README.md

 # KlangWellen

-*KlangWellen* is a C++ library for processing audio signals. each processor ( or class ) is designed around a central `process` method that can either receive and/or emitt samples.
+*KlangWellen* is a C++ library for processing audio signals. each processor ( or class ) is designed around a central `process` method that either receives and/or emitts samples.

 ## processor interface